edincubator/edi-doc/source/application-infrastructure/index.rst

 ================================
 The **Application Infrastructure** integrates the Big Data Infrastructure in order to enable the applicants to expose interfaces, temporarly store data and, more in general, to deploy specific applications and APIs.
-Starting from the Explore Phase, the selected applicants can use a set of assigned virtual  machines with pre-determined features in term of processing power and memory: furthermore it is possible to legerage some pre-built services that can be integrated to the deployed application providing more complex functionalities.
+Starting from the Explore Phase, the selected applicants can use a set of assigned virtual  machines with pre-determined features in term of processing power and memory: furthermore it is possible to legerage some pre-built services that can be used to support the deployed application providing more complex functionalities.
 In the Experiment phase the resources provided to the applicants could be increased, since it is supposed that it was the period in which the applications will be developed and deployed.